mow-github/angular4-examples/readme.md

     What:

-    1. add 2x child-components and try to add them to the parent component (app) */
+    1. add 2x child-components and try to add them to the parent component (app)

+    Note: add etc. bootstrap 4 cdn links to the root: index.html ( so we can style and use some classes ) !!
+*/

 ng g component components/about        - create a about component + fix all imports etc